morellodev/verdaccio-docker-local-storage/README.md

 The Verdaccio configuration file is located at `conf/config.yaml`.
 Follow the [configuration documentation](https://verdaccio.org/docs/configuration) to customize it.

-To being able to login into the Web UI, you need to add a NPM user:
+To be able to login into the Web UI, you need to add a NPM user:

 ```sh
 npm adduser --registry http://localhost:4873